-The life science industry is renowned for its workplace health and well-being initiatives.
-These programs address important elements such as employee development, engagement, job satisfaction, organisational leadership, values, mental health, work-life balance as well as promoting active and healthy lifestyle choices, both inside and outside of the workplace.
+The Life Science industry is renowned for its workplace health and employee well-being initiatives.
+These programs address important elements such as employee development, engagement, job satisfaction, organisational leadership, values, mental health, and work-life balance, as well as promoting active and healthy lifestyle choices, both inside and outside of the workplace.

 One of the motivators behind corporate attention to employee well-being is the growing awareness of the difference between productivity and efficiency.

 - Productivity is a measure of the amount of work accomplished in a specific period, such as a typical workday.

 - Efficiency measures the quality of employee output.
 An employee can be productive without being efficient.